 A student with an awarded Missouri Western graduate certificate program of study which has an associated master’s level degree program may request acceptance into the master's program and earn that degree.

-A student with a declared or awarded Missouri Western master’s level degree program of study which has an associated certificate program may not declare or earn that certificate.
+A student with a declared or awarded Missouri Western master’s level degree program of study which has an associated certificate program may not simultaneously declare or earn that certificate.
 A student who is unable to complete a master's level degree program of study that has an associate certificat program may drop the master's program and declare the associated certificate.

 A student with a declared program of study or awarded Missouri Western MAS-Applied Science degree may not declare or earn the Professional Skills certificate.

 A student with a declared program of study or awarded Missouri Western master’s level degree may request acceptance into a certificate program which is not associated with the master’s program.

-For students seeking a "second degree option" within a degree program, such as MAS Applied Science, Assessment or MSN option areas, the student must complete at least "12 credits" of "unique" course work between the two option areas.
+Students seeking a second concentration within the same degree program, such as MAS Applied Science, MAS Assessment or within the MSN or MBA, must complete a minimum of 12 credit hours of unique course work between the two areas.

 A completed Program of Study Form for the graduate program of interest should be submitted with the change of program form including signatures of approval from the Graduate Program Director and the Graduate Dean.